ID1019/elixir-docker-environment/README.md

 #### `make`

-Once in the folder of this repository, just run this command and it will automatically compose the docker container, assuming that you have followed throughly until this point.
+Once in the folder of this repository, just run this command and it will automatically compose the docker container, assuming that you have followed thoroughly until this point.

 ### Step 5